Last Updated on February 16, 2025

 - Managing and passing this VAT onto the VAT authority every 2 months

-If you decide you are ready to grow your business, now is good time for a consultation with an accountant and enroll in our Atzmai Income Masterclass.
+If you decide you are ready to grow your business, now is good time for a consultation with an accountant and to enroll in our Atzmai Income Masterclass.

 Can I contribute to a Keren Hishtalmut if I already have a Keren Hishtalmut through my job?